 3) Go large with feature pieces.

-4) Use lighting to bring our the best in your ornaments and artwork.
+4) Use lighting to bring out the best in your ornaments and artwork.

 Another key element for closing in on wall space is to house extra chairs.
 Include a table between two statement chairs with a large mirror or piece of artwork hanging above.
-The chairs can be both a piece of signature interior design, yet functional for when you have a lot of guests!
+The chairs can be both a piece of signature interior design and functional for when you have a lot of guests!

-A bathroom isn’t seen as the cosiest, or even warmest place of the house, especially if it is on a large scale, however zoning areas within the bathroom could help add an element of seclusion and solitude.
+A bathroom isn’t seen as the cosiest, or even warmest place of the house, especially if it is on a large scale, however, zoning areas within the bathroom could help add an element of seclusion and solitude.
 Use partition walls to create a screening effect around bath/shower areas, decorate them in mosaics turning these zones into luxury feature points.
-Nebulae Mosaics from our Louisa Charlotte Collection would be perfect!

 The more light in a room, the more space you appear to have available.
-To create that cosy feel, use ambient lighting such as lamps, down-lighting and dimmer switches!
+To create that cosy feel, use ambient lightings such as lamps, down-lighting and dimmer switches!
 Placement of lamps/candles is crucial.
 Pick only areas within a room that you want to highlight.
-Lamps of a larger scale will provide you with a more warming ambiance, however use lamps/candles at alternative heights as they take your eyes to different levels and will create the impression that the room is smaller.
-We love this Austin Copper Lamp from Made.com...
+Lamps of a larger scale will provide you with a more warming ambience, however, use lamps/candles at alternative heights as they take your eyes to different levels and will create the impression that the room is smaller.

-A dimmer switch will allow you to create immediate ambience, change the mood, an add glamour and sex appeal into any room!
-As they say in Hollywood...
-‘It’s all about the lighting.’
-Try these Starkey Bulbs from Made.com...
+A dimmer switch will allow you to create an immediate ambience, change the mood, and add glamour and sex appeal to any room!
+As they say in Hollywood, ‘It’s all about the lighting.’

 For most rooms, a focal point will be based around the central point where you gather with family and friends for warmth, but what happens in summer when the fire isn’t lit?
-Add iridescent mosaics to the surround of your fire place, as the sunlight shines through the window a display of colours will dance around your interior, creating the room's summertime talking point, whilst the fire itself is on sabbatical.
-Again, Nebulae Mosaics from the Louisa Charlotte Collection would be great for this.
+Add iridescent mosaics to the surround of your fireplace, as the sunlight shines through the window a display of colours will dance around your interior, creating the room’s summertime talking point, whilst the fire itself is on sabbatical.

 Sometimes a coffee table just isn’t enough of a strong feature between a spacious seating arrangement, substituting your coffee table for an upholstered ottoman will close the gap whilst adding an undeniable air of opulence within your interior!
 Contrasting colours and bold patterns could turn this into the talking point of your room!